Don't bug out!

 Live bug only policy indicates students must be free of all live bugs before they can return to school.
 Nits in the hair are ok.
 Some believe that if all lice bugs are out and only nits remain then the case is no longer active.

 Parents are notified of their child's case of head lice, but are allowed to stay in school.
 Children are not excluded from school because of head lice.
-It is expected that parents treat before the next day.
+It is expected that parents treat before the child returns the next day.

 Which policy is best?

-There are many reasons, benefits and negatives to each of these policies.
+There are many reasons, positives and negatives to each of these policies.
 While it may be best to send children home when head lice is detected and not have them return until they are free from lice and nits, it's not always possible.
 Many parents try for weeks or even months to get rid of head lice, but just can't seem to get rid of it.
-That can be costly when missing work not to mention that burden on the child missing school.
+That can be costly when parents miss work in addition to the burden on the child missing school.

-Here are some important points to help create a head lice policy/note to parents:
+Here are some helpful tips for creating a head lice policy/note to parents:

 As you already know, parents do not need to bug out!